 Similarly, movie-making used to be the provenance of companies with huge budgets.
 Not any more.
 Advances in digital technology make capturing and editing videos doable on the average desktop PC.
 The easy availability of free movie distribution sites and the ease of creating your own site, means that you don't need Hollywood anymore to distribute your own blockbusters.
-For those who don't believe me, check out Dr. Horrible's Sing-Along Blog and The Guild for two such examples.
+For those who don't believe me, check out The Guild and Dr. Horrible's Sing-Along Blog for two such examples.
 Both of them are independent productions that have become hits on the Internet.

 But of course, while these areas are fast-growing, if you want to get on the bandwagon, you should get on it soon.
 Although the old gigantic industry players still haven't got their act together (at the time I write this), they will eventually wake up, stop fighting the Internet and start taking advantage of it.